aau-network-security/riotpot/README.md

 > **_Info_:** This guide is meant for users with no special needs, who want a simple out-of-the-box experience.

-Each release comes in a folder named `bin` with an executable (also) named `riotpot`, a `plugins` folder filled with multiple services (or low-interaction honeypots), and a folder named `ui` containing the UI server files.
+Each release comes in a folder named `riotpot` with an executable (also) named `riotpot`, a `plugins` folder filled with multiple services (or low-interaction honeypots), and a folder named `ui` containing the UI server files.
-It is important to keep this folder structure for RIoTPot to work as intended.
+It is important to keep the internal folder structure for RIoTPot to work as intended.

+    📁 riotpot
+        ┕ riotpot
+        ┕ 📁 plugins
+        ┕ 📁 ui

 ---